 Fans even wanted Gerard Way to be a part of the films

-Even though Meyer didn’t note MCR’s aesthetic or angsty songs for inspiring other parts of the movie, it’s safe to assume that they did.
-Meyer was known for creating playlists for her books (and still does), and My Chemical Romance showed up a bit.
+Although Meyer didn’t note MCR’s aesthetic or angsty songs for inspiring other parts of the movie, it’s safe to assume they did.
+Meyer was known for creating playlists for her books, as her blog highlights, and My Chemical Romance showed up.

-Her Twilight playlist included their song “I’m Not Okay (I Promise),” which can not only be a good theme song for the whole saga in general, but also for the readers.
+Her Twilight playlist included their song “I’m Not Okay (I Promise).”
+This can not only be a good theme song for the whole saga in general but also for the readers.

 Plus, in 2007, she posted another blog that she continuously updated with dream casts for the movies, and then fans’ picks for the characters.
 The fourth-most requested person to play Edward Cullen, by fans, was Gerard Way, lead singer and co-founder of My Chemical Romance.
-That obviously wouldn’t have panned out for many reasons, but clearly her audience had her same love for the pop-punk rock band.
+That obviously wouldn’t have panned out for many reasons.
+But clearly, her audience had the same love for the pop-punk rock band.

 The band declined a spot on the ‘New Moon’ soundtrack and wrote a song about it

-Despite fitting with the general tone and feel of the book series, and then the movies, My Chemical Romance wanted nothing to do with them.
+Despite fitting with the general tone and feel of the book series and movies, My Chemical Romance wanted nothing to do with them.

-“That’s why the song ‘Vampire Money’ is on our new album, because there’s a lot of people chasing that money,” Way told NME at the time. “‘Twilight?’
-A lot of people around us were like, ‘please, for the love of God, do this movie.’
+“That’s why the song ‘Vampire Money’ is on our new album, because there’s a lot of people chasing that money,” Way told NME then. “‘Twilight?’
+A lot of people around us were like, ‘Please, for the love of God, do this movie.’
 But we’d moved on.”

 Moved on from what?
-Way mentioned that the aesthetic they’d come up with for their band isn’t what they were aiming for anymore.
-And noted that the popularization of goth vampire style around that time was part of the reason.
+Way mentioned that the aesthetic they’d created for their band wasn’t what they were aiming for anymore.
+He noted that the popularization of the goth vampire style around that time was part of the reason.